Kemui52/SSBB-mega/Readme.md

 Inject each file manually or sort them individually to an extracted disc filesystem.
 The general folders line up, but you'll have to make sure sub-folders and certain names match.

 **Fighter** files go in their respective fighter folders.
-MEGA files have all features, but the MEGA_ part of the name should be removed.
+MEGA files have all features, but the MEGA_ part of the name should be removed when adding to your game.

 **Stage** files with numbers go in the "adventure" folder, while the named ones go under "melee".
+The "melee" stages are widened out for more stomping range.

 *System* files exist to remove certain global animations so the fighter files are used, as well as contain some event match edits.
 Though, the event matches won't make sense unless you find the same models I have.
 It is recommended to only use **common4** and **common5**.